mcburton/writing/chapter-four-research-design.markdown

 	6. Use the studies of perspicuous settings to flesh out abstract design concepts.
 	7. Deploy the new design solution in real world settings and study its use.
 	8. Repeat the process until the research agenda has been satisfied for all practical purposes."
+" (Crabtree 2004)

+As of this writing, the EPUB 3 document format is nearly complete.
+The designers of the standards have "built whatever they want," rather quickly for standards designers I might add, and we will shortly witness the deployment of EPUB 3 into "real world settings."
+The latest epub standard is a radical technological advancement to its predecessor, as such it is an _experiment_ that _breaches_ our commonly held expectations of the book.
+EPUB 3 incorporates the latest web technologies enabling interactive, multimedia enriched presentations.
+How this technology, the the possibilities for knowledge dissemination it enables, is an open question.

+## Scholars & Publisher's Practice

+Where to begin?
+My desire is to attend very specifically upon what scholars and publishers _do_.
+Monograph publishing practice in the digital humanities has two facets; facets that are informative both epistemologically and practically.
+First, there is the facet of ordinary work.
+This is the ever-present "goings on"

+Second, there is the production of accounts.
+In my proposed work sites, the scholarly publishing office and the epub3 working group, members of these groups must _account_ for their ordinary work, this is the work of producing artifacts that satisfy pre-existing expectations of a particular context of accountability.
+What does this mean?
+Allow me to use an example described by Burgress and Hamming.
+In their article "New Media in the Academy: Labor and the Production of Knowledge in Scholarly Multimedia." they described how multimedia scholarship toes a fine line between art and scholarship.
+Using the example of Marcel O'Gorman's _Dreadmill_, which consists of a live on-stage performance by O'Gorman running on a treadmill whilst presenting a critique of our culture's increasingly sedentary lifestyle.
+Burgess and Hamming ask the question "How might such a performance be classified as a work of scholarship?"
+Burgess and Hamming answer "[i]n a supreme irony, it is only have the project [performance] has itself become the object of critical inquiry, for instance in a scholarly print article reflecting on the visual rhetorics of multimedia design, do these activities come into view.
+(Burgess & Hamming 2011)"

+What we are seeing, from an ethnomethodological perspective, is an "ordinary" activity, the locally situated performance, followed by the work of producing a suitable account of that activity.
+An account, the print articles reflecting _about_ the performance, satisfy existing expectations of the scholarly publishing.
+The reflexive activity of "making visible" the performance to a broader scholarly community, that is, making it cite-able, making it quote-able, making it count-able, is the location of interesting and understudied innovation This site is where the rubber hits the road for Ackerman's aphorism, it a uniquely creative kind of work where scholars and publisher's collaborate to fit square peg into round holes.

+The gap between the ordinary work of digital humanist scholars and the accounts they produce of that work is a rich space filled with innovations.
+Scholars whose work falls well outside the contexts of accountability, that is they don't fit within the traditional publishing models, must come up with creative ways to make their work count.
+I wish to show how these innovations push and prod the boundaries of traditional publishing, a modest, but relentless selection pressure aggregating from the work individual scholars and publishers to force traditional publishing to adapt.